-For some storied history on the French croissant, head to our blog and read, "From Kipferl to Croissant: A Brief History."
+For some storied history of the French croissant, head to our blog and read, "From Kipferl to Croissant: A Brief History."

 You'll leave the BAKE! class with our recipes, the knowledge to recreate them at home, and the croissants you made in class.

-(For the in-person class, you may want to bring a cooler and ice pack to class with you for storing your bake-at-home croissant dough on the ride home if you are traveling more than an hour to attend.
-That way it will stay chilled and not begin to rise on your trip home.)
+In-Person: We'll end class with a tasting of warm croissants and you'll go home with croissant dough to bake later, as well as some great coupons.
+You may want to bring a cooler and ice pack to class with you for storing your bake-at-home croissant dough on the ride home if you are traveling more than an hour to attend.

-* Please note, the virtual class takes place over two consecutive days.
-On Day One we will make our yeasted, butter-laminated croissant dough, before refrigerating it overnight; and go over filling options, including how to make our almond frangipane.
-On Day Two we will roll, fill, and shape our croissants, followed by some downtime for proofing; and then bake them.
+Virtual (2-day): On Day 1 we will make our yeasted, butter-laminated croissant dough, before refrigerating it overnight; and go over filling options, including how to make our almond frangipane.
+On Day 2 we will roll, fill, and shape our croissants, followed by some downtime for proofing; and then bake them.